Types of Funds

 Field of Interest Fund | For giving in a specific field you love to support

 Do you love to support the arts?
 Education?
 The environment?
-A field of interest fund allows your contribution to support the many organizations that are working to improve and enhance a particular are of interest, but leaves the selection of the grant recipients to the foundation.
+A field of interest fund allows your contribution to support the many organizations that are working to improve and enhance a particular area of interest, but leaves the selection of the grant recipients to the foundation.
 With over 25 years of working with regional charitable programs, your community foundation understands the needs of the community and who is doing great work to meet those needs.
-When you establish a field of interest fund, you are recognized for supporting a variety of organizations within your area of interest.
+When you establish a field of interest fund, you are recognized for supporting a variety of organizations within your area of interest. $5,000 minimum, 1.5% administrative fee

 For Good, For Ever Fund | For supporting the good work of the foundation